insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 - frame-related metadata (global per-frame attributes);
 - the hierarchy of objects and their attributes related to the frame.

-The protocol is described in the :doc:`API <../reference/avro>` section.
+The protocol is described in the `Savant-RS serialization <https://insight-platform.github.io/savant-rs/modules/savant_rs/utils_serialization.html#savant_rs.utils.serialization.Message>`__ section.

 Communication Sockets
 ---------------------